mIRC-Scripters/mirckb/docs/source/commands/commands.rst

 /commands
 =========

-.. warning:: This feature has essentially been replaced by **/ctcps** command.
+.. attention:: This feature has essentially been replaced by :doc:`/ctcps </commands/ctcps>`.

 The **/commands** command turns CTCP event processing on or off.